RyanKung/ryankung.github.io/src/posts/2017-05-26-a-deconstruct-note-of-machine-learning-with-tensorflow.md

 ### 2.2 Multionoulli distribution

-`Softmax function` can be seen as a generalization of the `sigmoid function`[1], and ofen used to predict the probabilities associated with a `multionoulli distribution`
+`Softmax function` can be seen as a generalization of the `sigmoid function`[1], which is also named as `logistic function`[8] and used to predict the probabilities associated with a `multionoulli distribution`.

 \begin{equation}
 softmax(x)_1 = \frac{exp(x_i)}{\sum_{j=1}^nexp(x_j)}